VidTu/HCsCR/HOW_TO_BLOCK.md

 # How to block this mod?
-If you are the server owner and you don't want your players to use this mod, you can detect them by channel `hcscr:haram` and block by sending a single boolean  to the client on this channel.
+If you are the server owner, and you don't want your players to use this mod, you can detect them by channel `hcscr:haram` and block by sending a single boolean  to the client on this channel.
 `true` (byte: `1`) means the mod should be blocked, `false` (byte: `0`) means the mod should be unblocked, this can be changed in-game multiple times per one session.